mastiff-systems343/mastiff-systems/_jobs/database-admin.md

 ## The Role

-We need a MySQL Database Administrator who can handle production database environments for healthcare practices.
+We need a SQL Database Administrator who can handle production database environments for healthcare practices.
 This is real DBA work with real consequences - when systems go down, patient care is affected.

 ### Primary Responsibilities: